ekramasif/DeepLearning.AI-TensorFlow-Developer-Professional-Certificate/README.md

-<h1 align='center'>DeepLearning.AI TensorFlow Developer Professional Certificate</h1>
+<h1 align='center'><a href='https://www.coursera.org/professional-certificates/tensorflow-in-practice'>DeepLearning.AI TensorFlow Developer Professional Certificate</a></h1>
 <h2>About this Professional Certificate</h2>
 <p>ensorFlow is one of the most in-demand and popular open-source deep learning frameworks available today.
 The DeepLearning.AI TensorFlow Developer Professional Certificate program teaches you applied machine learning skills with TensorFlow so you can build and train powerful models.